smeylan/vizier/README.md

 **`/registerSegmentCompletion(vizierUserId, vizierSegmentId, payload)`**: updates the state of a user in Vizier.
 This includes

 - evaluating whether this is a well-formed update call
-- registering completion for a segmentId
+- registering completion for the previous segmentId
-- cancel outstanding events for that segmentId
+- cancel outstanding events for the previous segmentId
-- processing all immediate events for the new segment
+- processing all immediate events for the new segment(s) (as identified by segmentId)
-- schduling the followup events for the next segments
+- scheduling the followup events for the next segment(s)
-- updating the state of the user to reflect their new segment
+- updating the state of the user to reflect the new segment

 ***args:***
 `vizierUserId`: userId in Vizier
-`vizierSegmentId`: name of the new segment
+`vizierSegmentId`: name of the just-completed segment
-`payload`: a JSON with any information from the previous segment
+`payload`: a JSON with any information to associate with this segment

 ***returns:***
 `{"success": 1}`

-***errors:****
+***errors:***
 `userNotExist`: user must exist
 `segmentNotExist`: the study for this user must have this segment